Reset between skills

 The reminder pattern

-🆕 Tip: start a fresh session with /new first
+🆕 Tip: start a fresh session with `/new` first — chained skills work best with a clean context window.

 It applies to every transition in the chain, not just the one you just saw.
+(The lone exception is commit, the chain terminus: it has no next step to remind you about.)
 The tip is a polite nag; the rule is hard.

 When NOT to reset

-One case only: within a single skill invocation. discover runs a one-question-at-a-time interview inside one call, and code-review dispatches parallel specialist agents inside one call.
-The reset rule applies between skill invocations, not within them.
+One case: within a single skill invocation.
+Several skills run multi-turn work inside one call. discover runs a one-question-at-a-time interview, code-review dispatches parallel specialist agents, and blueprint, research, and explore each run their own internal checkpoint loops.
+The reset rule applies between skill invocations, never within them.

 Every other transition resets.
 That includes phase-by-phase /skill:implement (see below).